BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 }
 ```

 That code is fairly straight forward.
-Any request it gets it send back some JSON that says "OK".
+Any request received sends back some JSON that says "OK".
 Now onto the Swift!

 We create a struct that implements the `Codable` protocol.